CFD-GO/TCLB/README.md

 ```

 ### Running of clusters
-To ease the usage of TCLB on HPC clusters (SLURM/PBS), you can use scripts provided in the [TCLB_cluster](https://github.com/CFD-GO/TCLB_cluster) repository.
+To assist with using TCLB on HPC clusters (SLURM/PBS), there are scripts provided in the [TCLB_cluster](https://github.com/CFD-GO/TCLB_cluster) repository.

 ### LBM-DEM computation
 TCLB code can be coupled with Discrete Element Method (DEM) codes, to enable computation of flow with particles.